 1. Battle Test Your Playbook

 No matter how sound your incident response playbook is, it’s not much use if it’s never actually been tested in combat.
-By far, the number one benefit of pen testing is that it gives your team the invaluable training of going head-to-head with an adversary – without the damaging consequences of losing.
+By far, the number one benefit of penetration testing is that it gives your team the invaluable training of going head-to-head with an adversary – without the damaging consequences of losing.

 The idea behind penetration testing is quite similar.
 Pen tests give security professionals unparalleled insight into how a real cyberattack occurs, and what it takes to detect and stop one.
 The more reps a pen tester gets defending against real adversary TTPs, the more prepared and confident they’ll be when the real thing comes around.